-Steven Silvester and Jason Grout lead a walkthrough of JupyterLab as a user and as an extension author, explore the capabilities of JupyterLab, and a offer a demonstration of how to create a simple extension to the environment.
+Steven Silvester and Jason Grout lead a walkthrough of JupyterLab as a user and as an extension author, explore its capabilities, and offer a demonstration of how to create a simple extension to the environment.

-Steven and Jason begin with a brief introduction and the motivation behind JupyterLab before diving into a live demonstration.
+Steven and Jason begin with a brief introduction to and the motivation behind JupyterLab before diving into a live demonstration.
 They then discuss a third-party extension, a GeoJSON renderer, and show you how to create your own custom extension that adds content to the application.
-The tutorial will end with a brief Q&A and individual lab time for exploration and making custom extensions for JupyterLab.
+They end with a brief Q&A before offering some lab time for you to individually explore and make custom extensions for JupyterLab.

-Steven Silvester is a software engineer at Continuum Analytics, where he works on Project Jupyter and JupyterLab, a next-generation user interface for the Jupyter Notebook.
+Steven Silvester is a software engineer at Anaconda Powered by Continuum Analytics, where he works on Project Jupyter and JupyterLab, a next-generation user interface for the Jupyter Notebook.
 He has also written kernels for Octave, MATLAB, and Scilab.
 Previously, Steven served 10 years in the US Air Force.

 Jason Grout is a Jupyter developer at Bloomberg, working primarily on JupyterLab and the interactive widget system.
+Previously, Jason was an assistant professor of mathematics at Drake University in Des Moines, Iowa.
+Jason co-organizes the PyDataNYC Meetup.
 He has also been a major contributor to the open source Sage mathematical software system for many years.
-Jason also co-organizes the PyDataNYC Meetup.
-Previously, Jason was an assistant professor of mathematics at Drake University in Des Moines, Iowa.
 He holds a PhD in mathematics from Brigham Young University.